kattisA/kattis-portfolio/README.md

 # Kattis portfolio
-Using a w3Schools template to create a portfolio with CSS.
+Using a w3Schools template to create a portfolio with w3CSS.

 ## Description